 What are the difference between the non-contributory and contributory visa options?

-Non-contributory Parent visas are significantly cheaper, however they take longer to process (up to 13 years).
+Non-contributory Parent visas are significantly cheaper, however they take longer to process (new applications are likely to take approximately 30 years for final processing).

-Contributory Parent visas are significantly more expensive (approximately $50,000) but are granted within 12 – 24 months.
+Contributory Parent visas are significantly more expensive (approximately $50,000) but are likely to take approximately 52 months to be released for final processing.
 In addition, the contributory options allow a parent to apply to become a permanent resident straight away, or to apply for a temporary visa first and then a permanent residency visa to enable them to spread the costs of this visa across a number of years.

 In order to apply for a Parent visa, you must be able satisfy certain criteria.